Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 The Motor Circuit was known as RAF Westhampnett, active from 1940 to 1946 as a Battle of Britain station.

-Pair up with your canine friend to tackle cross-country trails, fly over hurdles, score goals and much more with our Have-a-Go activities.
+Our Have-a-Go activities give you the chance to pair up with your canine friend to tackle cross-country trails, fly over hurdles, score goals and much more and are all included in the price of your ticket.
 There’s something for dogs of all shapes and sizes, with experts on hand to teach you the basics of each discipline so that you can carry on having fun at home.

 Discover the skills needed to guide your hound through the hoops, weave poles and tunnels of the fun agility obstacle course.